-The concept of “heaven” plays a vital role in modern atheism.
-All modern atheistic movements have enticed followers by promising them a shortcut to a manmade heaven.
-The jacobins (during the French Revolution) promised to turn their country into a heaven of reason and science where there would be total equality and all would prosper.
+The concept of “heaven” plays a vital role in atheism.
+All atheistic movements have enticed followers by promising them a shortcut to a manmade heaven.
+The Jacobins (during the French Revolution) promised to turn their country into a heaven of reason and science where all would be equal and all would prosper.
 Auguste Comte’s positivists promised a heaven of altruism and humanism.
-Lenin and his communist revolutionaries promised the Russians that they would bring salvation to all (except the bourgeoise and the kulaks) by creating a heavenly dictatorship of the proletariat.
-The nazis promised to create a heaven by deploying the principles of scientific racism.
+Lenin and his communist revolutionaries promised the Russians that they would bring salvation to all (except the bourgeoisie and the kulaks) by creating a heavenly dictatorship of the proletariat.
+The Nazis promised to create a heaven where the Aryan race would thrive and rule.
 The logical positivists declared that linguistic concepts of god and belief in god are meaningless, but they promised a heaven through reliance on empirical knowledge.
-Ayn Rand enchanted her tiny flock of objectivists by creating a godlike character called John Galt (in her novel Atlas Shrugged) who would lead the chosen ones to a “rational” heaven called Galt’s Gulch.
 The libertarians believe that liberty and free-markets are attractive to all people and the world is destined to become a libertarian heaven.
 The liberals promise to create a heaven on earth by crushing capitalism and imposing a socialistic welfare model on society.